-This means your online store has a very short amount of time to capture and retain your customer’s interests.
-How can you make sure your visitors are paying attention?
+This means your online store has a concise amount of time to capture and retain your customer’s interests.
+So how can you make sure your visitors are paying attention?
 The answer is simple.
-It all lays in the hands of good design and easy navigation.
+It all lies in the hands of good design and easy navigation.

 One crucial thing efficient navigation does is to decrease bounce rates, increase time on site, resulting in satisfied customers and a profitable business.
 Who doesn’t want that?

 Efficient navigation happens by using:

 In this article, we’ll cover everything you need to know about online store navigation, how to create your very own navigation menu, how to add categories and product filters, and much more.
 So you’d better stick around!

 Chapter 1: 5 Best Case Practices for Your Online Store Navigation